bakdata/quick/docs/docs/developer/range-query-details.md

 ```
 00000000001_00000000004
 ```
-In later parts of this section, a mirror that has the capability of supporting range queries is called a mirror with a range index.
 Regarding negative values, the minus sign is appended at the beginning of the padded string.
 For example, consider a user with the negative (for whatever reason) id number `userId=-10` and `rating=10`.